 In order to illustrate how to make use of Eq.
 (3.6.16) and to examine the nature of the cancellation that can occur when more than one of the atomic levels contains population, we consider the simple three-level atomic system illustrated in Fig. 3.6.2.
-We assume that only levels a, b, and c interact appreciably with the optical fields and that the applied field at frequency ω_1 is nearly resonant with the $a \to b$ transition, the applied field at frequency ω_2 is nearly resonant with the $b \to c$ transition, and the generated field frequency
+We assume that only levels a, b, and c interact appreciably with the optical fields and that the applied field at frequency $\omega_1$ is nearly resonant with the $a \rightarrow b$ transition, the applied field at frequency $\omega_2$ is nearly resonant with the $b \rightarrow c$ transition, and the generated field frequency $\omega_3 = \omega_1 + \omega_2$ is nearly resonant with the $c \rightarrow a$ transition.
+If we now perform the summation over the dummy indices l, m, and n in Eq.
+(3.6.16) and retain only those terms in which both factors in the denominator are resonant, we find that the nonlinear susceptibility is given by

-FIGURE 3.6.1 The resonance structure of Eq.
+FIGURE 3.6.1: The resonance structure of Eq.
 (3.6.16).

-FIGURE 3.6.2 Three-level atomic system.
+FIGURE 3.6.2: Three-level atomic system.